hannesdelbeke/brain/orphan note.md

 ---
 aliases:
 - unlinked note
 - undiscoverable note
+sentiment:
+- 5
+sentiment-hash: da7759f0
+sentiment-label:
+- factual
+tags:
+- technical
 ---

 An orphan note is a note that has no links to another note, and therefore is undiscoverable.

 > [!warning]